dream-lab/ocularone-dataset/README.md

 In these datasets, the person wearing the hazard vest is/was a team member of the project who has consented to be part of this data collection effort.
 They are not visually impaired; they just serve as a proxy for one.
 To respect privacy, we have blurred the faces of the person wearing the hazard vest and any other bystander whose features are recognizable.

 ### Citation
-You may cite this work as follows:
+If you use our work, please cite as follows:

-``Ocularone Hazard Vest Dataset, v1.0, Suman Raj, Bhavani A Madhabhavi, Kautuk Astu, Arnav Rajesh, Pratham M, Yogesh Simmhan, DREAM:Lab, Indian Institute of Science, Bangalore, 2024, https://github.com/dream-lab/ocularone-dataset``
+``Ocularone Hazard Vest Dataset, v1.0, Suman Raj, Bhavani A Madhabhavi, Prince Modi, Arnav Rajesh, Pratham M, Yogesh Simmhan, DREAM:Lab, Indian Institute of Science, Bangalore, 2024, https://github.com/dream-lab/ocularone-dataset``

 ### License